Cinemas in the U.K.

 Empire Cinemas Includes full information about each auditorium at each cinema

 Odeon Includes full information about each auditorium at each cinema, with a photograph of each cinema.

 Omniplex is based in the Irish Republic and runs a number of venues in Northern Ireland

-Picturehouse Purchased by Cineworld 6th December 2012; chain to remain separately named & managed.
+Picturehouse Owned by Cineworld but separately named & managed.